samchaineau/samchaineau/README.md

 - FIne-tuned a Mistral 7B v0.2 Instruct model on it, showcasing high relevancy in medical assistance settings

 ### [EconoBert and Econo-Sentence](https://huggingface.co/collections/samchain/nlp-for-economics-6620f064bfe7fdb2c5e12459) 📈
-- Created EconoBert and econosentence, two encoder models specific to the domain of economics
+- Created EconoBert, a Bert designed for applications in the domain of economics
+- Created EconoSentence, a sentence-transformers designed to produce document embeddings for applications in economics
+- Built a dataset of speeches from various central banks scrapped on the BIS website

 Feel free to contact me on LinkedIn or mail